66 Models

 (Document image courtesy of Leigh Harris)

 There are not many photos of the insides of early Yashica-Mats.
-So far, the earliest checked, the user manual example and the first production Yashica-Mat in the the database, 57xxx, which are the first of the few early examples with metre focusing scale, don't have the baffles and neither do another five with Lumaxar 75 mm lenses and focusing scales in feet.
+So far, the earliest checked, the user manual example and the second production Yashica-Mat in the the database, 57406, which are among the first of the few early examples with metre focusing scale, don't have the baffles and neither do the following cameras with Lumaxar 75 mm lenses and focusing scales in feet.
 Thirty three examples, from 64xxx to 74xxx, with Lumaxar 80 mm lenses and the rare focusing scale in metres, do have the baffles.
 All still have the gold rings trim on the control wheels.
 A similar but slightly later example, 57103xxx, with the control wheels with black leatherette inserts does not have the baffles.
 There are no Yashica-Mats in my database with Yashinon lenses and metre focusing scales (later cameras have dual scales).To put this another way, to have baffles, an early Yashica-Mat probably has a focusing scale in metres and still has the gold rings trim on the control wheels but has 80 mm Lumaxars already.

 One of the cameras with metre scales and baffles is from Belgium and the rest are from Japanese websites.
 As the model has a combined DIN/ASA film reminder scale, the small number of European export cameras were probably just diverted from domestic market production.
 It certainly seems that the Yashica-Mat baffles were only intended for the home market.
 It is also interesting that the greatest density of examples with metre scales fits into the range where baffles have been found so far, 64xxx to 73xxx.
-In fact, the Yashica-Mat, along with the Yashica 635, seems to have disappeared from 1959 brochures and perhaps became export only.
+In fact, the Yashica-Mat, along with the Yashica 635, seems to have disappeared from 1959 brochures and perhaps became export only, or mainly.

 Leatherette